Water abstraction licence

 As of April 2005, abstractions of less than 20m3/day do not require licensing by the Environment Agency.
-If the abstraction is greater than 20m3/day a water abstraction licence is required and this is something that WB+AD Morgan can manage for you as it can be a protracted affair, and its complexity is often daunting.
+If the abstraction is greater than 20m3/day a water abstraction licence will be required, and this is something we can manage for you as it can be a protracted affair to apply, and its complexity is often daunting.

-Please note, the Environment Agency does have the authority to set a lower limit in certain areas of the country, and WB+AD Morgan is obliged to inform the British Geological Survey of the construction of any boreholes greater than 15m in depth.
+Please note, the Environment Agency does have the authority to set a lower limit for an abstraction licence in certain areas of the country, and we are obliged to inform the British Geological Survey of the construction of any boreholes greater than 15m in depth.

-If you require, WB+AD Morgan will quote for each stage of the process separately – but to ease your path through to licensing, a bespoke package can be tailor-made to your unique requirements.
-This ensures that the length of the process is minimised and that your water savings start as soon as possible.
+If you need us to, we will quote you for each stage of the follow process separately – but rest assured, we will ease your path from obtaining an abstraction licence to having a fully operational borehole and our experience will ensure that the length of the process is minimised and that your water bill savings start as soon as possible.

 Stage 1: Section 32 Application to the Environment Agency (EA)